Bird # 54

 Skin Of My Dead Mother

 Written Spring 1990 - Summer 1991.
 Published in the anthology Skin by Pulp Faction, February 1995.
 ISBN 1-899571-00-0.
 Herewith a bunch of nice things written by various reviewers: "Best of the bunch by far from this fine compilation is Darren Francis' brilliant story Skin Of My Dead Mother.
 It's a fascinating study of one man's mother-fixated existence and his consequent need for the other women in his life to fulfill a similar role.
 Women, if you want an exaggerated example of one of the things that plays a large part in the make-up of your chap's psyche, read this.
 Francis' story is worth the asking price alone" - Tim Johnson, Paint It Red, February 1995 (that's is not what I meant at all.
 This is not it, at all) or "...tight visual prose.
 The latter is especially impressive in Darren Francis' Skin Of My Dead Mother" - Shaun Phillips, Vox, July 1995.
 Alternatively, "Darren Francis, bass player with hardcore techno band Cubanate and author of the fascinating, vaguely repulsive Skin Of My Dead Mother, looks set to pursue a part-time career as a novelist" - On, July 1995 (it was keyboard, actually, not bass).
 This is a much-edited (approximately 10,000 words) version of the novel Under My Mother's Skin.
-DF was listening to an awful lot of Swans at the time of writing this, which perhaps explains a thing or two.
+I was listening to an awful lot of Swans at the time of writing this, which perhaps explains a thing or two.
 A somewhat different, and longer, version of this text was republished as the novel Skin.